kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 ##### Converting between Bits and other types

-If a type is represented by Bits, then we can convert between these types and their bit representations.
-Examples of this are Int, UInt, and any user-defined type deriving Bits.
+If a type is represented by `Bits`, then we can convert between these types and their bit representations.
+Examples of this are `Int`, `UInt`, and any user-defined type deriving `Bits`.

-To convert from Bit to any other type, use unpack:
+To convert from `Bit` to any other type, use `unpack`:

 ```bluespec
 Bit#(3) x = 3'b101;     // x is the binary value 101